centria/advanced-csharp/src/content/part07/part07-1.md

 Now we have created a well organized project.
 We are able to run our tests and the project itself.
 You might have noticed, that we ran the commands **dotnet run** and **dotnet test** in different folders.
 That's because when we run the commands, we actually check the **.csproj** file what we are running.

 The commands cannot now be run from the same folder as such, but require some parameters.
-For example, if we are at the **NewTypesTest** folder, we can run **dotnet test**, plain and simple, as the file **NewTypesTest.csproj** is in that folder.
+For example, if we are at the **NewTypeTest** folder, we can run **dotnet test**, plain and simple, as the file **NewTypeTest.csproj** is in that folder.

 ```console
 /NewTypes